 The two exceptions to the pasteurization law is when a grower can demonstrate a 4-log reduction in Salmonella content through ordinary manufacturing processes such as enough dry roast or blanching.
 The second exception is when the grower sales directly to customers at local farmer markets with a 100 pound per person per day limit.

 If you want 100% raw organically grown almonds, your only option is to purchase from a:

 Grower who has received exemption from the mandatory processing rules, or from a

 Certified organic almond grower OUTSIDE of the United States who exports almonds to this country.

-Sage advice is to skip the Costco almonds (they have skins on them anyway making them more difficult to digest) and just buy the Honeyville Almond Flour (steam blanched and skinless) which is what I use for all my Pinterest PALEO, SCD, and GAPS recipes.
+Sage advice is to skip the Costco almonds if buying US Costco Kirland brand because they have PPO pasturization, in Cananda, Costco Kirland almonds are steam pasturized so they are fine to buy.
+To avoid the PPO pasturization and the skins, which make them more difficult to digest, just buy the Honeyville Almond Flour (steam blanched and skinless) which is what I use for all my Pinterest PALEO, SCD, and GAPS recipes.
 Some even use this almond flour to make almond milk SCD yogurt!
 I make small quantities of almond milk simply by mixing some of the Honeyville almond flour in filtered water.

 Other sources of clean almond flour, although I’ve always found them usually higher priced than Honeyville, are: Nuts.com, Wellbees (formerly Digestive Wellness and kosher) , Lucy’s Kitchen Shop, Benefit Your Life (organic), JK Gourmet.
 And for some, your Costco store actually may sell the Honeyville flour saving you a shipping fee.
 Mine just discontinued it unless they get a lot of customer complaints; voice your dissatisfaction and bellyache if your Costco did the same.